-Every morning for the first 18 years of my life this is what my mother commanded me to do, "Arise and make your bed."
-And even though I had two very functional legs, I'm sad to report, I was rarely obedient.
+Every morning, mothers all over the world command their children, "Arise and make your bed."
+And even those kids with two functional legs, are rarely obedient.

-But Aeneas, a man who had been crippled for eight years, "Then arose immediately."
+But Aeneas, a man who'd been crippled for eight years, "Arose immediately."
 It was a miracle!

-Aeneas' lame legs were strengthened - made limbered - then walked.
-He even made his bed!
+His lame legs were strengthened - made limbered - then walked.